giusdp/bevy_talks/README.md

 [![][img_doc]][doc]
 [![][img_downloads]][crates]

+> [!WARNING]
+> Be aware that `bevy_talks`'s API is still undergoing revisions (with possibly big architectural changes).
+Feedback on its ergonomics and developer experience (DX) is highly appreciated.

 This [Bevy][bevy] plugin provides a way to create dialogues and conversations in your game, via *Talk*s components.
 A *Talk* is a directed graph where each node is an *action* that an actor can perform,